 The Coolie - Ken Fox Statue

-"The Chinese Coolie" is a 22-ft. tall sculpture of an old man in a conical hat pushing a wheelbarrow.
+"The Chinese Coolie" is a 22-ft. tall sculpture of a grizzled man in a conical hat pushing a wheelbarrow.
 The statue was created by Auburn dentist Kenneth H. Fox in 1972, along with his other Great Statues of Auburn.
-It stood for decades outside his dental practice on the other side of I-80 before being moved to the old train station site and Chamber of Commerce in 1989.
+It stood for decades outside his dental practice on the other side of I-80 before being moved to the site of the old train station (and then-future Gold Rush Museum) in 1989.